Eun Ji Jung

 Get to know me

 These are images of things that I have baked, crochet, or my dog being a fashion icon.
-Drag any photo and move it around—let’s make a collage together (cause I like making collages too haha).
+Drag any photo and move it around, and let’s make a collage together (cause I like making collages too haha).

 Click and drag inside the frame to arrange your collage.